memgraph/docs/docs/tutorials/graph-modeling.md

 ![graph-modeling-whiteboard](../data/tutorials/graph-modeling/graph-modeling-whiteboard.png)

-To make things not so abstract imagine the following scenario that you will model:
+To make things not so abstract, imagine the following scenario that you will
+model:

 > Cities London and Paris are connected via flights.
 They are also connected by
 > road.
 Distance between London and Paris is 340 km if we fly between and 455 km
 > by road.
-London is located in country England, as are Liverpool and Leicester.
+London is located in the country England, as are Liverpool and
-> Those cities are connected only by road and the distance between them is 190
+> Leicester.
+Those cities are connected only by road and the distance between
-> km.
+> them is 190 km.
 Paris is located in France, as are Lyon and Nice.
-Lyon and Nice are
+Lyon and
-> connected via flight and the distance is 290 km.
+> Nice are connected via flight and the distance is 290 km.

-You got a lot of information within this scenario, right?
-First, break it down into pieces and connect them:
+You got a lot of information within this scenario so let's break it down into pieces and then connect them:

 * Identify nouns and verbs for the sentences:
    * Nouns (cities, countries) represent nodes or labels
    * Verbs (are connected, is located) represent relationships
 * Identify specific information:
-   * Words that describe type of connection and distance are properties of either nodes or relationships
+   * Words that describe the type of connection and distance are properties of either nodes or relationships

 Now it is easy to piece them together to form a graph.
-Your final result should look something like image bellow.
+Your final result should look something like the image below.

 ![graph-modeling-describe-domain](../data/tutorials/graph-modeling/graph-modeling-describe-domain.png)